AndrewCh/KindleOptimizer/README.md

 1. Add Kindle Optimizer from Chrome Web Store.<br/>
 2. Log in to your Kindle Cloud Reader account.<br/>
 3. Enjoy!<br/>

+What's new in version 2.4:<br/>
+- Translate language is set to be the latest language that was used in Google Translate<br/>

 What's new in version 2.3:<br/>
 1. Kindle Cloud Reader in Austria is now supported<br/>